betterkunge/paleoclimate_HadGEM3_UoB/step_5_from_piControl_to_EOCENE.md

 - the initial/restart file of Unified model can be set by `ainitial` under `um >> file >> namelist >> recon_technical`
 - use `fcm ls fcm:um.xm_br/pkg/Share` to show the
 - set `RECON` as true to initialize the run, as false to restart the run
+- A tool for checking th e
+- The `sacct` command displays accounting data for all jobs that are run on ARCHER2.
+  - `sacct` can be used to find out about the resources used by a job.
+For example; Nodes used, Length of time the job ran for, etc. This information is useful for working out how much resource your runs are using.
+You should have some idea of the resource requirements for your runs and how that relates to the annual CU budget for your project.
+Information on resource requirements is also needed when applying for time on the HPC.
+  -

 ### Results:
 After these modification, this suite successfully run by one model month, then it broke down.
+Furthermore, the outputs of this run seems to be
-I haven't found the underlying reasons yet.
+I haven't found the reason yet.

-## second attempt ()
+## second attempt (start:25/8/2025)
+I found the template I referenced (`u-ch089`) may be a old-fashion one.
+So I try to find a piControl suite with a later date, which can work with less modification.
+Fortunately, I quickly find the suite ———— `u-df570` (a recent suite owned by charliewilliams).
+I copied it, and successfully run it with little change.
+Additionally, there is no massive difference in configuration between the u-df570 and u-ds203 (my std piControl).
+My next step is to figure out the reasons causing the different proceeding.
+### sub-steps are shown below:
+1. Copy the **u-df570** from rosie, to get a new reference suite (for me it is **u-ds206**), and make some basic modification to run it successfully.
+2. Copy the old piControl suite **u-ds203**, get the a new piControl suite **u-ds213**.
+3. `diff -ur ~/roses/u-ds213 ~/roses/u-ch206 > diff_u-ds206_u-ds213`